 Other perks included absolutely gorgeous scenery and a stunning sunset, which were a photographer's dream.

-It was made from scratch in the ship's galley (a cruise ship term you should know) and it was incredibly tasty.
+It was made from scratch in the ship's galley (a cruise ship term you should know), and it was incredibly tasty.
 We asked for the recipe so we could make it at home.
-It was truly delicious and soup was the perfect food to warm us up.
+It was truly delicious, and the soup was the perfect food to warm us up.

 They allowed some people to fish in hopes of catching fresh seafood for the lunch stew, even though it wasn't a fishing excursion.
-(They had back-up fish stored in the kitchen just in case no one caught anything.
+(They had backup fish in the kitchen just in case no one caught anything.
 Lunch was not reliant on anyone catching fresh seafood!)

 We learned Norway is a land of “large fish,” as Marlena and Christine joked.
 They explained how big the fishing industry is for northern Norway.

 As we cruised through the water from Tromso towards Greenland Island, we also learned how the little pockets of areas between fjords create microclimates.

 These microclimates explain the cool mist hanging above the water's surface in some areas.
 (You can see the mist above the water in the photo below.)